MarekSuchanek/PYT-TwitterWall/README.md

 will be shown at the start, because are not in last 5 tweets containing word "python".

 ```
-python twitterwall.py -q "python" -a "hroncok" -a "EnCuKou"
+python twitterwall cli -q "python" -a "hroncok" -a "EnCuKou"
-python twitterwall.py -q "python" -a "hroncok" -a "encukou"
+python twitterwall cli -q "python" -a "hroncok" -a "encukou"
 ```

 Filter loaded tweets with word **python** by blocking authors **hroncok**